-- (1) Assessments for Public Improvements The payment of assessments (including any charge made as a condition of obtaining access) levied against properties owned and occupied by persons of low- and moderate-income to recover the capital cost for a public improvement. - (2) Other Improvements Other activities eligible under 42 U.S.C Section 5305 designed to meet the needs of colonia residents.
+- (1) Assessments for Public Improvements The payment of assessments (including any charge made as a condition of obtaining access) levied against properties owned and occupied by persons of low- and moderate-income to recover the capital cost for a public improvement; and - (2) Other Improvements Other activities eligible under 42 U.S.C Section 5305 designed to meet the needs of colonia residents.

-A colonia construction application must include an assessment of the effect of the Model Subdivision Rules established pursuant to §16.343 of the Water Code and enforcement actions throughout the county and provide the colonia identification number for the colonias that would receive the project benefit.
+A colonia construction application must include an assessment of the effect of the Model Subdivision Rules (MSR) established pursuant to §16.343 of the Texas Water Code and enforcement actions throughout the county and provide the colonia identification number for the colonias that would receive the project benefit.
+If applicable, the colonia must demonstrate compliance with the MSR requirements set in the Texas Water Code.